-If you are new to Mylar bags, here is everything you need to know to get started – including step-by-step instructions for packing food in Mylar bags, shelf life, and how to use oxygen absorbers.
+If you are new to this method, here is everything you need to know about long-term food storage in Mylar bags, including step-by-step instructions for packing food in Mylar bags.

-- 2 Why Mylar is Great for Long-Term Food Storage
+- Why It is Great for Long-Term Food Storage

 What is Mylar?